 If you had to give one piece of advice for aspiring startups looking to disrupt the insurance industry, what would it be?

 Patience.
 Insurance is a slow beast and insurers in some cases have been around for longer than most of us have been alive.
 This means they have a way of doing things and they turn like an oil tanker.
 There are two sides to this; when you’re working with an insurer you need to understand and work within these constraints, and secondly, if you’re going up against then, then your agility as a startup is a huge advantage.

-Is there a startup within the insurance or wider financial services space you think should be one to watch in 2020?
+Is there a startup within the insurance or wider financial services space you, as a travel insurtech, think should be one to watch in 2020?

 We’ve been big fans of Lemonade from day one.
 They’re certainly not ‘new’ any more, and barely a startup because of their size.
 But, they’re interesting because they’re launching Pet insurance, their first major new product, and they’re expanding in other countries.
 How well they manage to do with this, will be an important lesson for many InsurTechs.